tobokegao/tobokegao.github.io/quickstart/content/en/post/tobox-release-party.md

 I thought vaporwave and chiptune had an affinity in terms of fictional nostalgia, and when I had the chance to meet them a few times, I asked them to appear!

-I'm looking forward to seeing the video work they will be showing this time...!
+I’m looking forward to seeing the video work they will be showing this time...!

 [twitter](https://twitter.com/toyo_traffic)
 [instagram](https://www.instagram.com/clara_tape_store/)